 - Remember to season while it cooks or it will taste very bland.

-If you don’t like warm porridge or polenta recipes why not try these other breakfast ideas:
+If you don’t like warm porridge why not try these other breakfast ideas:

 - Overnight Dairy Free Muesli and Oats

 - Greek yogurt and Granola breakfast bowl

 - Banana pancakes with mixed berries

 - 75 grams fine white cornmeal or maize meal (approximately 125ml or ½ cup)

 - 15 ml butter

 - 1 ml fine cardamom or 2 cardamom pods